ineffectivecoder/LDAPtickler/README.md

     groups                     Lists all security and distribution groups groupswithmembers          Lists groups and their associated members kerberoastable             Finds accounts vulnerable to Kerberoasting
+    loginscripts               List all configured login scripts by accounts, not including GPOs
     machineaccountquota        Displays the domain's MachineAccountQuota setting
     machinecreationdacl        Displays the domain's Machine Creation DACL nopassword                 Lists accounts with empty or missing passwords